Timothy Bottoms: Early life

 Bottoms was born in Santa Barbara, California, the eldest of four sons of Betty (née Chapman) and James "Bud" Bottoms, a sculptor and art teacher.

-He graduated from Santa Barbara High School in 1970, where he had been a member of the swimming team.
+He graduated from Santa Barbara High School in 1970.
 During his time there he gained acting and singing experience during various theater productions.

 Career

 Bottoms made his film debut in 1971 as Joe Bonham in Dalton Trumbo's Johnny Got His Gun.
 The same year, he appeared alongside his brother Sam in The Last Picture Show.
 (He portrayed the same character in the 1990 sequel Texasville).
 In 1973's The Paper Chase, he starred as Harvard law student Hart facing the fearsome Professor Kingsfield (John Houseman).
 Among the other films he has appeared in are Love and Pain and the Whole Damn Thing (1973), The Crazy World of Julius Vrooder (1974), Operation Daybreak (1975), A Small Town in Texas (1976), Rollercoaster (1977) Hurricane (1979), Invaders from Mars (1986) and Elephant (2003).

 As a result of both a physical resemblance to U.S. President George W. Bush and an ability to impersonate his voice, Bottoms has portrayed Bush in three widely varying productions.
 In 2000 and 2001, he played a parody of Bush in the Comedy Central sitcom That's My Bush!; he subsequently appeared as Bush in a cameo appearance in the family film The Crocodile Hunter: Collision Course.
 Finally, following the September 11 attacks, Bottoms once again played Bush, this time in a serious fashion, in the TV film DC 9/11: Time of Crisis, one of the first films to be based upon the attacks.

-During an episode of the Fox television show That '70s Show in which a tornado warning has been issued and the students of the high school are trapped, Bottoms is seen as the panicking principal.
 He appeared in a recurring role during the first season of the FX series Dirt as Gibson Horne, owner of the magazine for whom the main character Lucy Spiller, played by Courteney Cox, worked.

 He also co-produced the documentary Picture This – The Times of Peter Bogdanovich in Archer City, Texas (1991), a behind-the-scenes work about the making of the films The Last Picture Show and Texasville.
 In the documentary, he revealed that he had a crush on his co-star Cybill Shepherd during The Last Picture Show, but she did not reciprocate his romantic feelings, even though she said in a separate interview that she found him "very attractive".
 He was also heavily featured in the Metallica video for "One", which featured footage of the film Johnny Got His Gun.

+In 2023, Bottoms released a novel entitled The Pier.
+The story follows a young boy out fishing for a day and the people and situations he encounters.
+The book was published by Tall Tales Press.